everit-org/authentication-oauth2-ri-ecm/README.md

 # authentication-oauth2-ri-ecm

-The EverIT authentication-oauth2 is a general solution for OAuth 2.0 based on [EverIT Authentication][3].
+The *authentication-oauth2* is an OAuth 2.0 client and an authentication solution based on [EverIT Authentication][3].

-Git repositories of the solution to support different implementations and easier usage:
+The project is separated to three Git repositories to support different implementations and easier usage:
 * [authentication-oauth2-api][4]: API to be able to implement custom OAuth2 authentication logic or provider specific solutions.
 * [authentication-oauth2-ri][2]: The reference implementation of the API with implementation specific API and database schema.
 This implementation was tested with Google and Facebook.
-* [authentication-oauth2-ri-ecm][5]: ECM based OSGi components of the reference implementation and a sample application.
+* [authentication-oauth2-ri-ecm][5]: [ECM][1] based OSGi components of the

-# Modules

-* core: the [ECM][1] based components.
-* sample: sample application with ECM components.
+reference implementation and a sample application.

 # Quick Start Guide

 The sample application is a pre-configured OSGi application based on EverIT solutions.
-The sample application must be registered in [Google Dev Console][6] and/or [Facebook App Registration][7] to obtain the `client id` and `client secret`.
+The sample application must be registered in [Google Dev Console][6] and/or [Facebook App Registration][7] to acquire the `client id` and `client secret`.
 During the client application registration the following redirect URLs must be set in case of:
 * Google: `https://localhost:8443/sign-in-with-google/processRequestToken`
 * Facebook: `https://localhost:8443/sign-in-with-facebook/processRequestToken`

-*(These two URLs are constructed based on the configuration of the sample application and can be changed.)*
+*(These two URLs are constructed based on the configuration of the application and can be changed, see below.)*

 To build and run the sample application the following commands must be executed on `authentication-oauth2-ri-ecm`: